ArtooTrills/Bounty-Web-Expenses/README.md

 Bounty-Web-Expenses
 ===================

-Tracking expenses accurately can be the biggest headache among a group of roommates or co-workers.
-There are many apps which do this kind of task.
+Tracking expenses accurately can be the biggest headache among roommates or co-workers.
+Today there are quite a few apps (mobile or web) that allow you to do this.
+We want to see your take on this problem.

-Your task is to build a similar webapp using a client side Javascript MVC framework.
+Your task is to build a simple (yet functional) Expense Manager app using Ember.js Remember we are going to evaluate you on the following:

-**Snaps for Reference - Basic Functionalities Required**
+ * How you think and how creativity
+ * How you code
+ * And how quickly can you learn

+We have included a few graphics to get you started below.
+Be creative in your approach.

 Add New Member